myfirnanda/CC-API-Bangkit-Capstone-Project/ML-API/README.md

-# My FastAPI Project
+# Recipe Recommendation API

-This is a simple FastAPI project structured for a company-level application.
-The project serves a Hello World message through the API endpoint `/api/hello`.
+This is a recipe recommendation API for EatWise mobile application.
 ## Requirements

-- Python 3.8+
+- Python 3.10+
 - Pip

 ## Installation